RubixML/ML/README.md

 ```

 ### Validation Metrics
-Validation metrics are for evaluating the performance of an Estimator given the ground truth labels.
+Validation metrics are for evaluating the performance of an Estimator.
+They output a score based on the predictions and the ground-truth labels.

+> **Note**: Regression metrics output the negative of their value to maintain the notion that cross validation scores should be *maximized* instead of *minimized* such as the case with loss functions.

-Compute a validation score, pass in the predictions from an estimator along with the ground-truth labels:
+To compute a validation score, pass in the predictions from an estimator along with the expected labels:
 ```php
 public score(array $predictions, array $labels) : float
 ```